Karen Todner

-Karen Elizabeth Todner (born April 1962 in Nuneaton, England) is a British solicitor.
+Karen Elizabeth Todner (born April 1962) is an English solicitor.
 Her clients include hacker Ryan Cleary linked with LulzSec, Gary McKinnon known as the "Pentagon Hacker", and Lauri Love.

+Early life

+Todner was born in Nuneaton where she attended Higham Lane School, a secondary school located in Nuneaton, Warwickshire.
+She graduated with an LLB from University of Exeter.

 Career

 Todner qualified as a solicitor in 1987 and in her 20s became a founding member of Kaim Todner LLP, a law firm in London.
 Kaim Todner solicitors was formed in 1990 specialising in criminal law, with particular expertise in extradition.
 In the beginning of March 2016 Todner's practise was acquired by One Legal, an Alternative business structure originally set up in 2013.
 This came shortly after Todner announced her intention to close the practice due to Legal Aid cuts.
 Since acquisition by One Legal, Todner's firm Kaim Todner continued operating under the same name as part of One Legal alternative business.
 Karen left Kaim Todner and One Legal in September 2017.
 Karen continues to practice and can be found at Karentodner.com.
 She is a regular commentator on criminal law and extradition.